T2 Corporation – Income Tax Guide – Before you start

 We consider the payment to have been made on the day we receive it, and not on the day you send it.

-Your payment due date may fall on a Saturday, Sunday, or a statutory holiday.
+Your payment due date may fall on a Saturday, Sunday, or a public holiday recognized by the CRA.
 If so, we will consider the payment as being received on time for calculating instalment interest and penalty if we receive the payment on the first business day after the due date.

 Sometimes, penalties and interest on late payments can be cancelled or waived.
 For more information, see Cancel or waive penalties or interest.